 Please find below details on how to prepare and submit digital and print images for competition.

 In summary, to prepare your images for our digitally projected competitions there are three things you need to do:

-Ensure your image is the right size
+Ensure your image is sized and named correctly.

 - Open the image file